YashMankar1812/Directory_App/README.md

-# Person Management App / Directory App
+# Aadhar Information Management App / Directory App

 This **Person Management Application** is a React.js-based project that allows users to manage personal details such as Name, Date of Birth, Aadhar Number, and Mobile Number.
 The application offers two primary features: